chriscadiz/chriscadiz.github.io/_posts/2016-12-19-shorcut-it-out.md

 ---
 layout: post
-title: Shorcut it out - How to use Android App Shortcuts and Improve User Experience
+title: Shortcut it out - How to use Android App Shortcuts and Improve User Experience
 ---

 Introduced in Android 7.1 Nougat (API level 25), App Shortcuts allow users a new way to interact with your apps from the launcher.
-You can define static shortcuts in xml and dynamic shorcuts in code using the ShortcutManager API.
+You can define static shortcuts in xml and dynamic shortcuts in code using the ShortcutManager API.

 ![Cut it out]({{ site.baseurl }}/assets/images/cut-it-out.gif "Cut it out"){: .image}